cta-observatory/protopipe/docs/mva/index.rst

-between 0 and 1 (there are also fluctuations on the score distribution that can totally crash the normalisation) and we trained a Random Forest (RF) as people do the MARS analysis in CTA (not the same way as in MAGIC, e.g. information of tel #1 and #2 in the same RF).
+between 0 and 1 (there are also fluctuations on the score distribution that can totally crash the normalisation) and we trained a Random Forest (RF) as people do the MARS analysis in CTA (not the same way as in MAGIC, e.g. information of tel #1 and #2 in the same RF, here one model per type of telescope then gammaness averaging).

-Once again, the main important hyper-parameters to get a robust classifier is to build trees with high depth and to play on the minimal number of events to get a final leaf (`min_samples_leaf`).
+Once again, the main important hyper-parameters to get a robust classifier is the maximal depth of the trees and the minimal number of events to get an external node (`min_samples_leaf`).
 Please be aware that if you specify a `min_samples_leaf` close to one you'll be in a high regime of overtraining that can be seen with an area under the ROC (auc) of 1 for the training sample and a mismatch between the gammaness distribution of the training and the test samples.
-In order to get an agreeement (by eye, could do a KS/chi2 test) between the training and test distributions I chose a fraction of 0.0005 to get a obtain an external node I use ~100000 images for each sample for the training phase.
+In order to get an agreement (by eye, could do a KS/chi2 test) between the training and test distributions I chose to grow a forest of 200 trees with a max_depth of 10.
+I use a maximal number of 200000 images for each sample for the training/test phase.

+Note that the previous setup differ from what Abelardo is doing.
+Abelardo has no max_depth, he grows 100 tress, and uses a min_samples_leaf close to 1 (TBC).
+He is in an overtraining regime (auc ROC close to 1) and the agreement of the distributions between the training and the test samples is bad.
+This is not good since one might want to control the cut efficiencies of the models and in real conditions to see that everything is correct.

+*The settings used are not really optimised, I tuned them to get reasonable performance and a good agreeement between the training/test samples.
+Optimisation is welcome*

 Diagnostics
 -----------